Talk: "Failed to Fail" at Drexel's Close School of Entrepreneurship

 But there’s a fine line between resilience and delusion.
 I crossed it.

-Rather than accepting reality, I made an (insane) attempt to fake it ‘til you make it, and the consequences were far worse than if I had just faced failure head-on.
+Rather than accepting reality, I made an attempt to literally fake it ‘til you make it, and the consequences were far worse than if I had just faced failure head-on.

 That was the central thread of my talk at Drexel University’s Charles D. Close School of Entrepreneurship, where I had the opportunity to share the Benja story with students studying entrepreneurship, risk, and due diligence.

-And then came the Q&A, which was terrific - thoughtful questions from the next generation of entrepreneurs at Drexel.
-We could have kept going for hours, expanding on founder psychology, systemic pressures, ethical fading, and the VC culture that prioritizes moonshots over sustainable businesses.
-Next time.
+I greatly appreciated the opportunity to share with the next generation of entrepreneurs at Drexel, and know the Q&A could have continued all day - much to unpack on founder psychology, systemic pressures, ethical fading, and the VC culture that prioritizes moonshots over real business.

 With Chuck Sacco and Robert Morier at Drexel University's Close School of Entrepreneurship